 In fall 2020, they hosted the Gerald H. Elkan Lecture in Science and Society with featured speaker Thomas Hager, an award-winning science and technology author, who discussed “How to Talk About Science in a Post-Truth World.”
 In October 2021, they honored Julius Tillery, a leader in environmental, agricultural, and racial justice in North Carolina, with the 23rd annual William C. Friday Award and, this past September, they took part in a local Senior Retreat designed to help build community and inspire reflection at the beginning of their senior year.

 Service and scholarship have taken this class around the world.
-With support from Park Enrichment Grants, the 35 members of the Class of 2022 traveled to 15 countries across five continents on volunteer and educational trips.
+With support from Park Enrichment Grants, the 35 members of the Class of 2022 traveled to more than 16 countries across six continents on volunteer and educational trips.
 They learned about engineering renewable energy, gained clinical experience, studied art, created documentaries, designed watercraft, learned languages, volunteered for nonprofits around the world, and more.

 On-campus, scholars conducted award-winning research.
 They studied stream restoration, equine osteoarthritis, supernovas, infectious disease and gut microbiome, microgravity and plants, quantum computing, and more.
 They built SCIVIR, a low-cost air quality monitoring startup dedicated to accelerating environmental justice, founded the Global Health Cooperative to connect students and alumni pursuing careers in public health, brought TEDxNCState back to campus, and spearheaded campus-wide initiatives to cut single-use plastics and create a greener future.